DavidRandallPeters/UnrealEngine/UE4_002_IntroToBlueprints.md

 While the *Pawn* class provides only the bare essentials, the *DefaultPawn* subclass comes with some additional components and functionality.

-That's all you need to know about them for now - but by all means, read more about them [here](https://docs.unrealengine.com/en-US/Gameplay/Framework/Pawn/index.html)
+That's all you need to know about them for now - but by all means, read more about them [here](https://docs.unrealengine.com/en-US/Gameplay/Framework/Pawn/index.html).
 <br><br>

+___

+## 002.002 | Blueprints Visual Scripting